 Economic damages are those parts of the claim that can generally easily be demonstrated financially.
-They include medical costs, lost earnings and compensation for property damage.
-The main priority when claiming for these damages is to prove that they were justified, that they were needed because of an injury caused by someone else’s negligent actions and that the amounts can be demonstrated by tangible evidence such as invoices, receipts etc.
+They include medical costs, lost earnings, and compensation for property damage.
+The main priority when claiming for these damages is to prove that they were justified, that they were needed because of an injury caused by someone else’s negligent actions, and that the amounts can be demonstrated by tangible evidence such as invoices, receipts, etc.

 Non-economic damages are not as easily demonstrated.
 Take the “pain and suffering” component, for example.
-How do you measure in monetary terms just how much the shock of the accident, the physical and emotional pain caused by the injury has cost the accident victim?
+How do you measure in monetary terms just how much the shock of the accident and the physical and emotional pain caused by the injury has cost the accident victim?
 Most personal injury claims do in fact include a component for pain and suffering.
-There are different ways of calculating an amount to be used in a claim such as the multiplier method.
+There are different ways of calculating an amount to be used in a claim such as a multiplier method.
 Whatever method is used it will be capped at $1 million by Mississippi law.
 Medical malpractice cases are a bit different, as the state imposes a cap of only $500,000 on any pain and suffering claim.

 Like other components of a personal injury claim, there must be clear proof that the person being sued was definitely the person who caused the injury.
 In the case of punitive damages, there must be proof that gross negligence was involved.

 The state imposes a separate cap on punitive damages.
 This depends on the net worth of the defendant.
 For someone whose worth is calculated to be less than $50 million, the cap is 2% of that person’s total net worth.
 A sliding scale is used for those whose net worth is greater than $50 million but capped at $2.5 million.